The homotopy theory of simplicial props: A review of various model category structures

-We consider simplicial categories $\msh$ with two objects $x$ and $y$, weakly contractible function complexes, and only countably many simplices in each function complex.
-Furthermore, we require that each such $\msh$ is cofibrant in the Dwyer-Kan model category structure on $\sCat_{\{x,y\}}$ \cite{dk-simploc}.
+To describe the generating acyclic cofibrations of simplicial categories, Bergner looks at a family of simplicial categories $\msh$ which have two objects $x$ and $y$, weakly contractible function complexes, and only countably many simplices in each function complex.
+Furthermore, she requires $\msh$ to be cofibrant in the Dwyer-Kan model category structure on $\sCat_{\{x,y\}}$ \cite{dk-simploc}.
 Let $\mathbf{H}$ denote a set of representatives of isomorphism classes of such categories.

-\begin{prop} A functor of simplicial categories $F:\A\rightarrow\B$ is a fibration if, and only if, $F$ has the right lifting property (RLP) with respect to maps of the form\begin{itemize} \item $G_{1,1}[K]\hookrightarrow G_{1,1}[L]$ where $K\hookrightarrow L$ is a generating acyclic cofibration of $\sSet$, and \item the maps $\msi\hookrightarrow\msh$ for $\msh \in \mathbf{H}$ which send $x$ to $x$. \end{itemize}\end{prop}
+\begin{prop} A functor of simplicial categories $F:\A\rightarrow\B$ is a fibration if, and only if, $F$ has the right lifting property (RLP) with respect to maps of the form\begin{itemize} \item $\mathcal{G}_{1,1}[K]\hookrightarrow \mathcal{G}_{1,1}[L]$ where $K\hookrightarrow L$ is a generating acyclic cofibration of $\sSet$, and \item the maps $\msi\hookrightarrow\msh$ for $\msh \in \mathbf{H}$ which send $x$ to $x$. \end{itemize}\end{prop}